Swimming With Your Baby

 How soon can I take my baby swimming?

 There is no ‘right’ age to start taking your baby to the pool, some mothers start as early as nine weeks, while others may prefer to wait until after the first immunisation or until their baby can hold his/her head up on his/her own (usually around four or five months).
 Some pools don’t allow babies under a certain age so it’s wise to check with your local pool first.

 What are the benefits of taking my baby swimming?

-Swimming sessions are a great way of building your baby’s confidence in the water as well as fun way for both of you to get out and socialise.
+Swimming sessions are a great way of building your baby’s confidence in the water, as well as being a fun way for both of you to get out and socialise.

 When is the best time to go to the swimming pool?